sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ( it is STRING) s="String value"
 ```

-The special variables `it`, the current value and `previous`, the previous value, will be available for the constraint.
+The special variables `it` - the current value and `previous` - the previous value, will be available for the constraint.

 To build a simple type system simply declare (using `:=`) your type as a boolean expression.